Alabama Crimson Tide football under Nick Saban: 2022 season

 Alabama began 2022 ranked number one in the nation.
 The season began with a 55–0 win over Utah State.
 It was Bama's first shutout win in a season opener since 1988 when the Tide defeated Temple 37–0.
 The following week was a road game against Texas in Austin.
 In what was the Tide and the Longhorns' first meeting since the BCS National Championship Game played after the 2009 season as well as Bama's first trip to Austin, TX in 100 years, Bama squeaked by with a 20–19 win.
-The Tide would go on to win convincingly in games against UL-Monroe, Vanderbilt, and Arkansas.
+The Tide won convincingly in games against UL-Monroe, Vanderbilt, and Arkansas.

 QB Bryce Young was seriously injured against Arkansas, and thus could not play in the following game against Texas A&M. Backup QB Jalen Milroe got the start.
 The Tide barely escaped with a 24–20 win against the Aggies in Tuscaloosa, narrowly avoiding a second consecutive shocking upset loss to them.
 The next week was the annual Third Saturday in October vs Tennessee.
 After falling behind early, Bama came back and took the lead, only to watch Tennessee come back late and tie the game.
 Bama had one final chance to get the win, but Will Reichard missed what would have been the game winning field goal.
 This enabled Tennessee time to put together one final drive to get into Tennessee place kicker Chase McGrath's range.
 McGrath hit a 40-yard field goal as time expired, giving Tennessee a 52–49 win over Alabama, the Vols' first since 2006 over the Tide, thus ending a 15-year Alabama win streak.

-The Tide would suffer its only other loss of the 2022 season in overtime, 32–31 against LSU in Baton Rouge.
+The Tide suffered its only other loss of the 2022 season in overtime, 32–31 against LSU in Baton Rouge.
 It was Alabama's first loss in Tiger Stadium since 2010.
 This solidified the SEC West title for LSU, and effectively knocked Bama out of the playoffs.
 After lackluster performances against Ole Miss and Austin Peay, the Tide would defeat their cross state rival, Auburn by a final of 49–27 in Tuscaloosa.
 The Tigers were being led by interim head coach, Carnell "Cadillac" Williams after the midseason dismissal of previous head coach Bryan Harsin.
 Bama was selected to go to the Sugar Bowl where they would meet Kansas State for the first time ever.
 The Tide concluded the 2022 season with a 45–20 win against the Wildcats.
 Alabama would finish 2022 11–2, having missed the playoffs for just the second time since the playoff format began.